likithshekar/CD_PROJECT/README.md

 To make a c compiler using C
 For Symbol Table see
   -> https://github.com/varunvora/C-Mini-Compiler
-Modify the Yacc according to the above link's yacc
+ Get the code to work, it's not working despite the generation of the a.out file